688 - Pinball - live

 The mayor said he wanted to build a better city and not run the police department, so it wasn't his problem.

-Sorry if they're taking money and shooting up the comedy underground.
+Sorry if they're taking money and shooting up the Comedy Underground.
+Sorry.

-That was a, when I was starting out, that was like a fun fucking club.
+That guy's just don't.
+It's funny that like eight people are like, for sure, that was a when I was starting out, that was like a fun fucking club.

-Public, although the one time I went there and a lady just vomited on the table,
+Uh, public, although the one time I went there and a lady just vomited on the table, uh, that wasn't as fun.
+What joke were you doing?
+Uh,

 A post-intelligencer series revealed the payoffs and cheating in the pinball world, and it revealed the mass crime racket of bingo.